eclipse-theia/theia/packages/monaco/uplift-journal.md

 ### Setting definite version

 I pulled the 1.64.2 tag of VSCode today to pin my implementations to that.
 It is a couple of weeks behind what I'd pulled from `main`, and in n just that couple of weeks,a number of private API references were broken.
 We really shouldn't rely on private API.

+## Tweaking monaco-editor-core

+In the end, some additional tweaks were necessary to get everything working with `monaco-editor-core`.
+We compile to `commonjs` modules, and `monaco-editor-core` uses ESM.
+In the application, that's fine: we only use Monaco in the browser, and Webpack handles the interface between the two styles.
+In our tests, however, we're running in a Node environment without packing, so `require` calls that refer to Monaco code fail.
+To fix that, I made the Monaco build output `commonjs` instead of ESM by changing the line in `vscode/build/lib/standalone.js` that sets `module = 'es6'` to `module = 'commonjs'`.
+In addition, I had to add a `main` field in the `package.json` to help `require('monaco-editor-core')` calls find the right entry point.
+Finally, Monaco ships built versions of two dependencies, `marked` and `dompurify` as `.js` files in ESM style, and since those don't get built with the rest of the code, they didn't undergo the same change to `commonjs`.
+In those cases, I just manually rewrote the exports to `commonjs` style in the generated code.
+Those files are checked in at `src/vs/base/browser/dompurify/dompurify.js` and `src/vs/base/common/marked/marked.js`, so the changes can also be made in the 'source'.